 Treatment is mainly aimed at easing symptoms and trying to make your child as comfortable as possible whilst the immune system deals with the virus.

-- A sedating antihistamine (in a tablet or liquid medicine) may help with sleep if itch is a problem.
+A tablet or liquid medicine may help with sleep if itch is a problem.
 This can be used in children over 1 year old.
 Give a dose at bedtime.
 You can buy these at pharmacies or get them on prescription.
 Chlorphenamine (Piriton®) is the one most used.
 It can also be helpful for itch during the daytime but may cause some sleepiness as a side-effect.